openownership/bods-dev-handbook/translations.md

 When work is in progress on a branch, you can build this branch in readthedocs to preview it before publishing.

-* Push local changes and translations to your in-progress branch github.
+* Push local changes and translations to your in-progress branch Github.
 * Go to the readthedocs project for the particular language version of the docs you want to preview.
-* If you have never built this branch before, you need to nudge readthedocs into seeing it; build any other branch, eg. latest:
+* If you have never built this branch before, you need to nudge readthedocs into seeing it; build any other branch, e.g. latest:
   * ![Screenshot: building an existing branch](screenshots/translation/rtd_preview_build1.png)
 * Go to Versions on the main menu.
 Find your branch on the list of inactive branchs and click Edit on the right.
   * ![Screenshot: activating a new branch](screenshots/translation/rtd_preview_build2.png)